Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: Improving Sample Efficiency With Schedule Reuse

 We consider GEMMs from the following categories: \begin{enumerate*}[label=\arabic*)] \item square, \item column-dominant and, \item row-dominant, \end{enumerate*} with dimensions specified in \cref{tab:gemm-reuse}.
 The ``base'' benchmark is optimized using full search, i.e., without any schedule reuse, and its \sys{} generated schedule is then reused to optimize the other two benchmarks in its category.

-We include the full optimization traces for \sys{} with and without reuse for two example benchmarks: \texttt{512×512×512} (square) and \texttt{12544x128x64} (column-dominant).
+We include the full optimization traces for \sys{} with and without reuse for one of these benchmarks: \texttt{512×512×512} (square GEMM), reused from a \texttt{1024x1024x1024} GEMM.
 As shown in \Cref{fig:gemm-reuse}, with reuse, \sys{} consistently achieves better speedups with the same number of samples.

 For the remaining benchmarks, we perform an iso-samples comparison: we fix the total number of LLM calls and compare reuse to full search.
 In \cref{fig:gemm-reuse}, the red vertical lines compare the iso-sample performance for our two examples.
 Across all reuse targets in \cref{tab:gemm-reuse}, with a budget of 100 samples ($\approx$10\% of the calls used by full search), \sys{} achieves geomean speedups over Gemmini's software library of $4.6\times$ with reuse, compared to $3.7\times$ without reuse.
 With a 200 call budget, we observe $5.0\times$ speedup with reuse, compared to $4.2\times$ without reuse.
-This demonstrates \sys{} schedules are generalizable and can help reduce the search cost when optimizing similar benchmarks.
+This demonstrates \sys{} schedules are generalizable and can help reduce search cost when optimizing similar benchmarks.